SGDInstitute/apollo/content/collections/pages/mblgtacc/welcome.md

         content:
           -
             type: text
             text: "MBLGTACC appreciates our attendees that are entering our spaces with both visible and invisible physical, psychological, and/or social (dis)abilities.
-We acknowledge the reality that our spaces are infrequently sufficient in accommodating all experiences & our society constructs processes and physical spaces without these communities in mind.
+We acknowledge the reality that our spaces are infrequently sufficient in accommodating all experiences and our society constructs processes and physical spaces without these communities in mind.
 We advocate for continued adjustments to our language, physical spaces and processes that better center the various needs of these communities & encouragement investment in greater accessibility to ensure all members of our larger community are able to participate fully in gatherings, movement actions & institutions of education.\_"
       -
         type: heading
         attrs: